 Hiking the Waimano Falls Trail on Oʻahu, Hawaiʻi

-By this, I mean that Waimano Falls is not a designated or maintained trail; in fact, it is one of a number of Mānana Ridge off-chute adventures, which is the only maintained hike from this trailhead in Pearl City.
+By this, I mean that Waimano Falls is not a designated or maintained trail.
+In fact, it is one of two popular adventures off the Mānana Ridge Trail in Pearl City, which is the only maintained trail that begins from this trailhead at the top of Komo Mai Drive.

 Waimano Falls Trailhead Parking

-Parking for the Waimano Falls Trail is located at the top of Komo Mai Drive in Pearl City, which is also the same trailhead as Mānana and ʻIliahi Ridge.
+Parking for the Waimano Falls Trail is located at the very top of Komo Mai Drive in Pearl City, the same trailhead that also serves Mānana and ʻIliahi Ridge.

 Google Maps Directions: Waimano Falls Trailhead